CollaboratingPlatypus/PetaPoco/README.markdown

-Originally the brain child of [Brad Robinson],
+Originally the brainchild of [Brad Robinson],

 ## PetaPoco is a tiny, fast, single-file micro-ORM for .NET and Mono.